Aabyrvalg/recruitment-test/mobile-engineer-recruitment-test.md

 - Order detail [GET /orders/1945](fixtures/order-1945.json), [GET /orders/1944](fixtures/order-1944.json), [GET /orders/1943](fixtures/order-1943.json)

 ### User Story
-- As a Store Manager
+As a Store Manager\
-- I can view the list of orders for a specific store
+I can view the list of orders for a specific store\
-- So that I know which one needs to be picked and prepared (to_pick)
+So that I know which one needs to be prepared (to_pick)\
+\

-- When I select an order
+When I select an order\
-- I can see the order detail
+I can view the order detail\
-- I can see the list of items to be picked
+So that I know which items need to be picked

 ### Architecture